-When we started building Debono, the obvious choice was to call OpenAI’s API.
+When I started building Debono, the obvious choice was to call OpenAI’s API.
 Most startups do.
-But after running the numbers, we chose a different path: self-hosted open-source models on our own GPUs.
+But after running the numbers, I chose a different path: self-hosted open-source models on my own GPUs.

 The Cost Math